Differential Models for the Anderson Dual to Twisted $\mathrm{Spin}^c$-Bordism and a Twisted Anomaly Map: Differential twisted -bordism and its Anderson dual

-\begin{proof} Functoriality in $(X,\widehat{\tau})$ is clear from naturality of pullback.
+\begin{proof}[Proof of Theorem~\ref{thm:diffspinc}] The functoriality in $(X,\widehat{\tau})$ is clear from naturality of pushforward.
 We verify the requirements (i)-(iii) in Definition \ref{defi:diffextho}.
 The canonical isomorphism (i) is shown in Proposition~\ref{prop: dRSpinc}; the commutativity condition (ii) follows from the construction.
-For the exactness condition (iii)
+It remains to check the exactness condition (iii), for the following sequence